 Driving in the dark

-If you’re worried about driving with less light, you should do some short night drives to get you used to it.
+If you feel uneasy driving in fading light, consider some short night drives to get you used to it.

-• Turn your dipped headlights on at night in built-up areas and in dull daytime weather to make sure you can be seen
+• Always use dipped headlights at night and during dull daytime weather to ensure you’re seen

 If you’re learning to drive, most driving instructors offer evening lessons to give their pupils more confidence driving in the dark.
-And even if you’ve passed your test, taking a Pass Plus course can help build you confidence as it covers a module on night driving.
-Pass Plus course, which covers night driving in one of its modules.
+And even if you’ve passed your test, taking a Pass Plus course, which covers night driving in one of its modules.

 Driving in fog

-Fog is one of the most dangerous weather conditions, as an accident involving one car can quickly escalate to involve others if you are all driving too close.
-Leave a distance of at least three seconds between you and the car in front.
+Fog is one of the most dangerous weather conditions, as an accident involving one car can quickly escalate to involve others.

 Finally, remember to switch your fog lights off once the fog clears.
 Leaving them on in clear conditions can confuse and irritate other drivers, and you could be fined.